GallVp/pytest2nf-test/README.md

-# nxf-pytest2nf-test
+# pytest2nf-test

-Converts a nf-core component pytest to nf-test.
+Converts a Nextflow component pytest to nf-test.
 The Antlr grammar and associated Java classed are taken from the [nextflow/language-server](https://github.com/nextflow-io/language-server).
 The converter code is written in Kotlin which is compiled into Java byte code for execution on Java Runtime.

 ## Assumptions